Integral representation of martingales motivated by the problem of endogenous completeness in financial economics: Introduction

 for some predictable $S$-integrable process $H = (H^j_t)$.
 For instance, in mathematical finance, which is the topic of a particular interest to us, the existence of such a martingale representation corresponds to the \emph{completeness} of the market model driven by stock prices $S$, see \citet{HarrPlis:83}.

 A general answer is given in~\citet[Section XI.1(a)]{Jacod:79}.
-Jacod's theorem states that the integral representation property holds if and only if $\mathbb{Q}$ is the \emph{only} equivalent martingale measure for $S$.
+Jacod's theorem states that the integral representation property holds if and only if $\mathbb{Q}$ is the unique equivalent martingale measure for $S$.
 In mathematical finance this result is sometimes referred to as the 2nd fundamental theorem of asset pricing.

-In many applications, including those in finance, the process $S$ is defined in terms of its predictable characteristics under $\mathbb{P}$.
-The construction of a martingale measure $\mathbb{Q}$ for $S$ is then accomplished through the use of the Girsanov theorem and its generalizations, see \citet{JacodShir:02}.
+In many applications, the process $S$ is defined in a \emph{forward form}, in terms of its predictable characteristics under $\mathbb{P}$.
+The density process $Z$ of a martingale measure $\mathbb{Q}$ for $S$ is then constructed through the use of the Girsanov theorem and its generalizations, see \citet{JacodShir:02}.
 The verification of the existence of integral representations for all $\mathbb{Q}$-martingales under $S$ is often straightforward.
 For example, if $S$ is a diffusion process under $\mathbb{P}$ with the drift vector-process $b =(b_t)$ and the volatility matrix-process $\sigma = (\sigma_t)$, then such a representation exists if and only if $\sigma$ has full rank $d\mathbb{d\mathbb{P}} \times dt$ almost surely.